MLHale/insure-container-sec/milestone_3.md

 ## Code and Documentation

 Full, thorough documentation can be found in the team's Github repository.
 Specifically, each "Secure Communication Amongst Containers" scenario has intensive documentation on its implementation.
-As previously mentioned, each container has its respective Dockerfile and Makefile and all scripts can be found in the container_scanner.
+Documentation for the container scanner can be found in the README.md file of the container_scanner directory.

 ## Qualifications